valko92/current-ip-distance-calculator/README.md

 http://val.kozhynov.com/connect-ip-distance/

-For the rest service, I realize that my Google API key can be hidden a lot better using environment variables and that there are many different ways to use GraphQL.
-Also I wrote a small test for the rest service to test its output.
+For the rest service, I wrote a small test for the rest service to test its output.
 It is build onto a free heroku dino:

 https://connect-ip-distance.herokuapp.com/